duanenewman/duanenewman.net/content/speaking/_index.md

 ---

-I am available to speak at your conference or user group on topics based on C# (with an emphasis on WPF, unit testing, and  mobile), and DevOps.
-I have spoken at several events and would be happy to speak at yours.
-If you have a specific topic related to my areas of focus that you would like me to speak about then please let me know, I’d be happy to put together a presentation that meets your groups needs.
-Check out my upcoming schedule and past speaking engagements below.
+I’m available to speak at conferences and user groups on topics centered around C#, XAML-based UI development (MAUI, WPF, WinUI), unit testing, mobile development, and DevOps.

+I’ve spoken at a variety of events, from local user groups to international conferences, and I focus on delivering practical, experience-driven sessions that attendees can apply immediately.
+If you’re looking for a specific topic within these areas, I’m happy to tailor a talk to fit your audience and event goals.

+You can find my current speaking topics below, along with upcoming engagements and past appearances.

 # Current Topics